 Nowadays, if you sound like the Queen, you will be momentarily ridiculed for being ‘too posh’ before you can carry on about your day.
 I know that if I could sound like Helena Bonham Carter every day, I would be a very, very satisfied Brit.

 Glaswegians are brilliant.
 Scots are brilliant; everything they do seems to be just that bit better than us English.
 From politics to beer prices, university fees to free museums and stunning architecture, Glasgow certainly is thriving – not to mention their gorgeously unique and empowering accent.

 A few years ago, Scotland and sexy would not have belonged in the same sentence however, changing times have certainly called for less Southern ignorance and more appreciation and understanding of our wider UK culture and dialects.

-Scousers are a controversial bunch – I think southerners are too ignorant to enjoy their accent because every Liverpudlian I have met is friendly and extremely down-to-earth (ok, perhaps not Hailey from Love Island but I haven’t met her so that does not count).
-They’d be ‘dead made up’ to see you, you could go for a ‘bevvy’ together, and the entire time you get to listen to the intricately beautiful words that fall out of their Liverpudlian mouths.
+Scousers are a controversial bunch.
+I think southerners are too ignorant to enjoy their accent because every Liverpudlian I have met is friendly and extremely down-to-earth (ok, perhaps not Hailey from Love Island but I haven’t met her so that does not count).
+They’d be ‘dead made up’ to see you, you could go for a ‘bevvy’ together.
+Then, the entire time you get to listen to the intricately beautiful words that fall out of their Liverpudlian mouths.
 It’s Abbey Clancy that does it for me, honestly.
 A little rough around the edges, but by far the most engaging and expressional accents within our country.